Global Health in an Era of De-Globalization

 In addition to the Dickey Center, the Center for Health Equity is co-sponsoring the 2017 Straus 1960 Family Symposium.

 Panel discussions focus on three areas: the current landscape of global health; the changing threats; and the way forward.
-Richard Horton, Editor-in-Chief of The Lancet (pictured below), delivers the keynote address.
+Richard Horton, Editor-in-Chief of The Lancet (below), delivers the keynote address.